loveplay1983/dual-models-RAG-chatbot/readme.md

 - <s>Remove the mixed language display, which just for fun right now.</s>
 - <s>Chat history should only display the recent discussions. </s>
 - <s>Inprovement the instruction based on "reason + context + input"</s>
-- Maybe we can show the r1 reasoning typing aswell, which is useful to understand how do model think.
+- <s>Maybe we can show the r1 reasoning typing aswell, which is useful to understand how does the model think.</s>
 - Add button to visualize the context embedding for more intuitive understanding
 - Examine the search engine results and context embedding acquisition to find possible ways to improve generated outcomes.